 Digital transformation in the finance industry is well underway – it’s been going on for no less than 50 years.
 But what does it take to build a winning digital product in finance today?

-The finance industry has been a leader in digital transformation since as far back as the 1970s.
+The financial industry has been a leader in digital transformation since as far back as the 1970s.
 In fact, it’s one of the most mature sectors in terms of utilizing digital technologies.
 Despite this, when people think of financial institutions, the first image that often comes to mind is one of complex, outdated enterprise systems that prioritize functionality over user experience.

 This association is not necessarily bad, as when it comes to money, people want a feeling of stability and security.
 However, in today’s rapidly evolving market—it’s no longer enough.